Carmen Jones (film): Awards and nominations

-RCA reissued the album on compact disc in the late 1980s.

 Home media

+Fox Video released the film on VHS for the first time on November 2, 1994, in the United States.
 20th Century Fox Home Entertainment released the film on DVD on January 22, 2002.
 It is in anamorphic widescreen format with an audio track in English and subtitles in English and Spanish.

 Fox released a second DVD and a high-definition Blu-ray, both derived from a new 4K restoration, on December 3, 2013.